This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- You can also add the ingredients directly to the mason jar and stir to combine.
-For best results, have all of the ingredients be at room temperature before mixing.
+- You can also add the ingredients directly to the mason jar and stir to combine with a whisk or frother.

 Got any questions about this homemade electrolyte drink recipe?
 Have other variations you’d like to share?
 Comment below!